wunderwerkio/nats-webhook-relay/README.md

 ## Why is this needed?

 A decoupled stack offers a lot of flexibility due to the backend and frontend being separated.
-This means for example, that a local Next.js installation can connect to a preview or production backend.
+This means for example, that a local frontend can connect to a preview or production backend.

+### Example for Next.js

 When using Next.js's cache for `fetch` requests, those cached responses must be somehow invalidated.
 This is typically done by sending a webhook from the backend to the